Hey! From Kanye to Gambino, Breaking Down Rap’s Most Popular Sample

 DC Talk - Nu Thang

 I've got far more questions than answers, so for now I'll just have to be satisfied with having my instincts about the prevalence of that sample confirmed.
-A gargantuan thank you to WhoSampled for doing the research on this - they put together a crazy talk list of 199 SONGS FOR ME.
+A gargantuan thank you to WhoSampled for doing the research on this - they put together a crazy talk list of 199 SONGS for us.
 Go to WhoSampled right now.
 Just go.

 Now if you'll excuse me, the investigation continues...